tfajarama/tfajarama/README.md

 📍 School of Electrical Engineering and Informatics, Institut Teknologi Bandung

-💻 I'm eager in learning multi-platform app development using Dart and Flutter
+💻 I'm eager in learning Google Developers Products such as Flutter

 📱 I also have interest in data science and cloud computing